For transfer students who entered UC Berkeley in Spring 2020, please visit Spring 2020: Economics Academic Policy

 Students with Transfer Credit From 4-year or Out-of-State Institutions

-Students transferring economics prerequisite credit from another UC campus, other 4-year, or out-of-state institution must speak with an economics advisor to determine acceptable alternative prerequsite coursework.
+Students transferring economics prerequisite credit from another UC campus, other 4-year, or out-of-state institution are encouraged to consult with an economics advisor to determine acceptable alternative prerequsite coursework.
 An upper division Economics course and one of our quantitative prerequisites must be taken in the first semester.
 Students should follow petition procedures below.
 Contact an economics advisor at email@example.com if you have any questions.

-- ALL Economics transfer courses must always be formally petitioned online through the COURSE EQUIVALENCY REQUEST FORM.
+- ECONOMICS COURSES: ALL Economics transfer courses from 4 year or out-of-state institutions must always be formally petitioned online through the COURSE EQUIVALENCY REQUEST FORM.
 A maximum of TWO approved, upper-division courses can be transferred from another institution or taken outside of the economics department to fulfill graduation requirements for the major.

-- Math 1A/16A and 1B/16B transfer credit must be evaluated by the MATH DEPARTMENT.
+- MATH COURSES: Math 1A/16A and 1B/16B transfer credit must be evaluated by the MATH DEPARTMENT.
 Instructions for course evaluation can be found under "Course Equivalency" here: https://math.berkeley.edu/programs/undergraduate/majoring-mathematics

 What courses should I take my first semester at Berkeley?

 Enroll in any remaining prerequisite courses you did not fulfill with transfer credit.
 Remember, you need at least a total of 13 units to be considered full-time in L&S. We recommend a balanced course load of 13-16 units in your first semester to help with your transition to Berkeley.
 For most transfer students, your first semester schedule might look similar to this: